lzyrapx/Tutorial_MySQL/README.md

 # Tutorial_MySQL
-Some tutorial and not about MySQL.
+Some tutorials and notes about MySQL.

 refer to ：https://dev.mysql.com/doc/refman/5.5/en/